Proactive Media Relations

 Media Training and Additional Information

 SAIC’s Office of Marketing and Communications has many tools and resources available to help engage with media, including access to media training expertise.
-For additional information, support, and resources for working with the press, contact Bree Witt, director of public relations at firstname.lastname@example.org or 312.499.4211.
+For additional information, support, and resources for working with the press, contact Bree Witt, director of communications at firstname.lastname@example.org or 312.499.4211.

 School of the Art Institute of Chicago